-If a student believes that the daily attendance record assigned by an Instructor is incorrect or otherwise not justified, the student may request in writing a review by the Director of Education.
-The Director of Education may consider mitigating or other special circumstances in determination of absences, attendance warning, attendance Probation or recommendations for dismissal.
-The Director of Education may support the Instructor's evaluation or restore daily attendance in a day by day basis based on evidence provided by the student.
-If a student believes that the Director of Education decision is incorrect or otherwise not justified the student may request in writing an appeal to the Director of Education.
-The Director of Education will have the final decision and no further appeal will be permitted.
+If a student believes that the daily attendance record assigned by an Instructor is incorrect or otherwise not justified, the student may request in writing a review by the Academic Committee.
+The Academic Committee may consider mitigating or other special circumstances in determination of absences, attendance warning, attendance Probation or recommendations for dismissal.
+The Academic Committee may support the Instructor's evaluation or restore daily attendance in a day by day basis based on evidence provided by the student.
+If a student believes that the Academic Committee decision is incorrect or otherwise not justified the student may request in writing an appeal to the Campus Director.
+The Campus Director will have the final decision and no further appeal will be permitted.

-If a student cites "mitigating circumstances" in an appeal process, The Director of Education must approve the mitigating circumstance based on written documentation provided by the student.
-Illnesses must be documented by a physician if the medical condition is implicated in the mitigating circumstance and had an adverse impact on the student's satisfactory academic progress.
+If a student cites "mitigating circumstances" in an appeal process, The Academic Committee must approve the mitigating circumstance based on written documentation provided by the student.
+Illnesses must be documented by a physician if the medical condition is implicated in the mitigating circumstance and has an adverse impact on the student's satisfactory academic progress.
 No waivers will be permitted for graduation requirements.